rankvise logo

 Step 4: Prepare Your Sales Team for Direct Sales

-For the sales team and your go-to-market strategy to be effective, they need to be trained and motivated.
+For the sales team and your go to market strategy to be effective, they need to be trained and motivated.
 Sales training is critical for getting your salespeople ready for what lies ahead.
 A good program can help them learn about your product or service, as well as how to sell it effectively.

 A common mistake many companies make when establishing their GTM strategy is assuming that every person in the company will play a part in selling.
 They don’t realize that some people may not have what it takes to be successful at direct selling or may not want this responsibility—and that’s okay!
 You should have a pipeline of potential customers before you hire any new team members so you’re prepared when they do come on board.
-Your go-to-market plan also needs a strategy for managing the sales process from beginning through closing deals, which includes having tools like CRMs (customer relationship management software), account managers who are responsible for maintaining relationships with key accounts, etc., depending on what phase of the sale cycle applies at any given point in time.”

 Section 5: Set Channel Partnerships in Motion (If Applicable)